k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 <td width="557">
 <p>Update Tables from Database.</p>
 <p>When clicked, the LU tables schema is refreshed from the source database.
 This action is required when the LU tables schema has been updated in the source database.</p>
-<p>Note: only current tables are updated.
+<p>Note: Only current tables are updated.
 Tables are manually added or deleted from an LU.</p>
 </td>
 </tr>
 <tr>